perforce/helix-authentication-service/docs/Certificates.md

 from the service into the `x509cert` setting in Swarm, with the `BEGIN` and `END` lines and line breaks.

+An alternative to using the `CERT_FILE` and `KEY_FILE` settings for the Swarm integration is to set the `SAML_CERT_FILE` and `SAML_KEY_FILE` settings, which may be used to reference a different public/private key pair specifically for use with SAML.
+If these settings are provided, the service will use them when signing and encrypting SAML authentication requests with the configured identity provider, as well as for producing the SAML authentication response that is sent to Swarm.
+Since these certs are separate from the certs used for HTTPS (namely `CERT_FILE` and `KEY_FILE`), then it is possible to routinely rotate the certs used for HTTPS while keeping the SAML-specific certs stable for a longer period of time (since changing those involves changing the Swarm configuration).

 ## Validating Certificates

 ### Verifying certificate was signed by authority